India, EU Finalise Landmark Trade Deal, PM Modi Says

 The spate of deals underscores global efforts to hedge against the United States as President Donald Trump's bid to take over Greenland and tariff threats on European nations test longstanding alliances among Western nations.

-Trump has imposed a 50 per cent tariff on goods from India and an India-US trade deal collapsed last year after a breakdown in communication between the two governments.
+Trump has imposed a 50% tariff on goods from India and an India-U.S. trade deal collapsed last year after a breakdown in communication between the two governments.

 The formal signing of the India-EU deal would take place after legal vetting expected to last five to six months, an Indian government official aware of the matter has said.